Frankrigsgade: Notable buildings and residents

 The former Frankrigsgade School (No. 4) was built in 1878 as a public school for pupils from both Sundbyøster and Sundbyvester.
-Sundbyerne was then part of the Parhis of Tårnby.
+Sundbyerne was then part of the Parish of Tårnby.
 Two rooms and an archive were used by Tårnby Parish Council.
 An extra building designed by Holger Klaumann Krøyer and located to the rear of the main wing was constructed in 190.
 It was taken over by Copenhagen Municipality and renamed Frankrigsgade School when Sundbyerne was merged with Copenhagen Municipality in 1902.